Azure Rotated Secret

 • target - to rotate the client secret of the privileged App specified in the Azure Target

 • api-id: The client secret ID of the Azure App whose client secret should be rotated.
+If left empty, the rotated secret will try to create a new secret and manage its rotation only.

 • api-key: The client secret to rotate.